Scallop: Digestive system

 Scallops are filter feeders, and eat plankton.
 Unlike many other bivalves, they lack siphons.
 Water moves over a filtering structure, where food particles become trapped in mucus.
 Next, the cilia on the structure move the food toward the mouth.
 Then, the food is digested in the digestive gland, an organ sometimes misleadingly referred to as the "liver, " which envelops part of the oesophagus, intestine, and entire stomach.
-Waste is passed on through the intestine (the terminus of which, like that of many mollusks, enters and leaves the animal's heart) and exits via the anus.
+Waste is passed on through the intestine (the terminus of which, like that of many molluscs, enters and leaves the animal's heart) and exits via the anus.

 Nervous system

 Like all bivalves, scallops lack actual brains.
 Instead, their nervous system is controlled by three paired ganglia located at various points throughout their anatomy, the cerebral or cerebropleural ganglia, the pedal ganglia, and the visceral or parietovisceral ganglia.
 All are yellowish.
 The visceral ganglia are by far the largest and most extensive of the three, and occur as an almost-fused mass near the center of the animal – proportionally, these are the largest and most intricate sets of ganglia of any modern bivalve.
-From this, radiate all of the nerves which connect the visceral ganglia to the circumpallial nerve ring which loops around the mantle and connects to all of the scallop's tentacles and eyes.
+From this radiate all of the nerves which connect the visceral ganglia to the circumpallial nerve ring which loops around the mantle and connects to all of the scallop's tentacles and eyes.
 This nerve ring is so well developed that, in some species, it may be legitimately considered an additional ganglion.
 The visceral ganglia are also the origin of the branchial nerves which control the scallop's gills.
 The cerebral ganglia are the next-largest set of ganglia and lie distinct from each other a significant distance dorsal to the visceral ganglia.
 They are attached to the visceral ganglia by long cerebral-visceral connectives, and to each other via a cerebral commissure that extends in an arch dorsally around the esophagus.
 The cerebral ganglia control the scallop's mouth via the palp nerves and connect to statocysts which help the animal sense its position in the surrounding environment.
 They are connected to the pedal ganglia by short cerebral-pedal connectives.
 The pedal ganglia, though not fused, are situated very close to each other near the midline.
 From the pedal ganglia, the scallop puts out pedal nerves which control the movement of, and sensation in, its small muscular foot.